-- A. EOC Logistics Section Chief, or his/her designee, will serve as the ESF-7 supervisor. - B. The primary function of ESF-7 will be the emergency acquisition of resources (including the coordination of their delivery), as provided by County Ordinance. - C. ESF-7 will coordinate with Finance, Budget office, and the Applicant Agent regarding funding issues and record-keeping required for federal reimbursement, when applicable. - D. Prepared numbered purchase orders and pre-selected vendors likely to remain operational will be maintained by ESF-7 agencies. - E. ESF-7 will coordinate with the Recovery Team and the County Warehouse regarding operations, accountability, and resource tracking. - F. Ensure all ESF-7 personnel integrate NIMS principles in all planning. - IV.
+- A. EOC Logistics Section Chief, or his/her designee, will serve as the ESF-7 supervisor. - B. The primary function of ESF-7 will be the emergency acquisition of resources (including the coordination of their delivery), as provided by County Ordinance. - C. ESF-7 will coordinate with the Finance Section regarding funding issues and record-keeping required for federal reimbursement, when applicable. - D. Prepared numbered purchase orders and pre-selected vendors likely to remain operational will be maintained by ESF-7 agencies. - E. ESF-7 will coordinate with the Recovery Team and the County Warehouse regarding operations, accountability, and resource tracking. - F. Ensure all ESF-7 personnel integrate NIMS principles in all planning. - IV.
 ESF ACTIONS - A. Preparedness

 - 1. Develop methods and procedures for responding to and complying with requests for resources. - 2.
 Develop lists of private vendors and suppliers and their available resources. - 3.
 Establish pre-planned contracts where necessary to ensure prompt support from vendors during emergencies. - 4.
 Develop and train ESF personnel on state emergency procurement procedures for acquiring supplies, resources, and equipment. - 5.
 Develop resource inventories based on hazard specific studies and corresponding likely resource requests by ESF. - 6.
 Participate in state exercises and conduct, at least annually, an ESF-7 exercise to validate this annex and supporting plans. - 7.
 Develop a statewide logistics plan and coordinate with ESF-7 to support logistics operations. - 8.
 Annually review the Department of Homeland Security Universal Task List and integrate tasks as appropriate. - B. Mitigation - 1.
-Support and plan for mitigation measures. - 2.
-Support requests and directives resulting from the Incident Commander and/or EMD concerning mitigation and/or re-development activities. - 3.
-Document matters that may be needed for inclusion in agency or state/federal briefings, situation reports and action plans. - C. Response - 1.
+Support and plan for mitigation measures specific to ESF-7. - 2.
+Support requests and directives from the County Administrator, Governor and/or FEMA concerning mitigation activities. - 3.
+Document matters that may be needed for inclusion in agency or state/federal briefings, situation reports and action plans. - 4.
+Develop agency specific plans and procedures that reduce the loss of life and property by minimizing the impact of disasters both pre-impact and post-impact. - 5.
+Reference the Lowcountry Natural Hazard Mitigation Plan for additional information. - C. Response - 1.
 Alert those agencies whose personnel, equipment, or other resources may be used. - 2.
 Establish a resource tracking and accounting system, including management reports. - 3.
 Assess initial reports to identify potential resource needs. - 4.
 Identify procurement resources and potential facility locations in the disaster area of operations. - 5.
 Provide data to the Public Information Officer for dissemination to the public. - 6.
 Coordinate with Finance Section to make emergency procurement and execute emergency contracts to obtain resources that are necessary due to incident exceeding County resource capabilities. - 7.
 Locate, procure, and issue to county agencies the resources necessary to support emergency operations. - 8.
-Coordinate with ESF-1 to support logistics operations. - 9.
-Coordinate with ESF-19 (Military Support) to develop procedures for deploying state military department personnel in support of emergency operations at warehousing facilities, staging areas, and other areas where the need exists. - 10.
-Coordinate with ESF-13 (Law Enforcement) to evaluate warehouse security or receiving/distribution point requirements.
+Coordinate with ESF-1 to support logistics operations.

-- 11. Coordinate with ESF-18 (Donated Goods and Volunteer Services) when donated goods require warehousing, sorting, and/or inspecting or when establishing county receiving and distribution points. - 12.
+- 9. Coordinate with ESF-19 (Military Support) to develop procedures for deploying state military department personnel in support of emergency operations at warehousing facilities, staging areas, and other areas where the need exists. - 10.
+Coordinate with ESF-13 (Law Enforcement) to evaluate warehouse security or receiving/distribution point requirements. - 11.
+Coordinate with ESF-18 (Donated Goods and Volunteer Services) when donated goods require warehousing, sorting, and/or inspecting or when establishing county receiving and distribution points. - 12.
 Maintain labor, equipment and materials forms used for possible reimbursement, if authorized. - 13.
 Coordinate distribution of goods, assets or resources from distribution points. - D. Recovery - 1.
 Continue to conduct procurement activities as long as necessary and until procurement needs have been met.